BaronBonet/cry-baby/README.md

 make run
 ```

 Every 4 seconds, Cry Baby will print the probability of a baby crying in each audio clip it records.
+And saves the timestamp, a pointer to the audio file, and the probability to a CSV file.